 Policyholders must be prepared to assume part of the risk via the deductible and a certain waiting period.
 What is more, there should still be an incentive for people to make their own provisions in the future, and this pillar should ideally be strengthened further.
-Insurers are also prepared to assume part of the financial risk if the premium charged is appropriate.
+Insurers are also prepared to assume a small part of the financial risk if the premium charged is appropriate.
 But it is at least equally important that they are in contact with hundreds of thousands of companies throughout the country and have the necessary expertise to be able to automatically quantify and process the damage incurred as a result of the pandemic.
 This allows for the targeted and efficient use of private and public funds.
 The public sector, as the ultimate guarantor, must also bear some of the risk.

 Why is automation necessary?

 The damage potential associated with a pandemic is immense.
 In April alone, around 130,000 directly affected companies in Switzerland applied for short-time work schemes.
 A large number of claims like this can only be handled using highly automated solutions.